 Sunbird Tourism Plc (the "Company") is a leading operator in the hospitality industry in Malawi and has as its main activity, the ownership, operation and management of nine hotel properties in Malawi.
-During the year, the Company added a new hotel to its hotel inventory, Sunbird Water Front, situated in Salima, adjacent to Sunbird Livingstonia beach.

 INCORPORATION AND REGISTERED OFFICE

 Sunbird Tourism Plc is a Company incorporated in Malawi under the Companies Act, 2013 of Malawi, and is domiciled in Malawi.
 The Company was listed on the Malawi Stock Exchange on 22 August 2002.
 The address of its registered office is: